opsani/cli/README.md

 ## Usage

-The CLI currently supports controling optimization lifecycle, managing configuration, and building Servo artifacts for connecting new apps to Opsani for optimization.
+The CLI currently supports controling optimization lifecycle, managing configuration, and building servo artifacts for connecting new apps to Opsani for optimization.

 To perform any meaningful work, you must first initialize the client via `opsani